gandazgul/jquery.editable/README.md

 	* value - the new content modified by the user
 	* element - a reference to the original element that fired the callback

-* saveText - text to be displayed on the Save button on the dialog
+* saveText - text to be displayed in the Save button on the dialog

-* cancelText - text to be displayed on the Cancel button on the dialog
+* cancelText - text to be displayed in the Cancel button on the dialog

 * Adding new edit types:
 	1. Add a new widget to the widgets object.